 Grapefruit seed extract

-Grapefruit seed extract is a great, odorless alternative to tea tree oil, but it often costs more.
-Try mixing about 2 cups of water and 20 drops of grapefruit seed extract, spray it on mold-affected areas, and scrub away as needed.
+Grapefruit seed extract is a nice, odorless alternative to tea tree oil, but it often costs more.
+Try mixing about 2 cups of water and 20 drops of grapefruit seed extract, spray it on mold-affected areas and scrub away as needed.